 Use whatever helps, even if it's goofy or wrong.
 "Noh is an austere Japanese art form, theatre stripped down to its basics."
 That probably isn't a good description of Noh theatre, but it helps me remember that the minimalist sign ノ is no.

 Eventually I managed to draw the entire grid from memory!
 But then I immediately tried to repeat that, and failed to remember two signs.
 It took a few more full grids before I (usually) got them all.
-This was seven or eight days into the trip.
+This was ten days into the trip.

 Once I was pretty reliably drawing the katakana grid, I immediately started on Hiragana.
 I would draw the katakana grid with wider columns, the katakana toward the left of the columns.
 Then I would add in the hiragana, as much as possible by memory and then using my master copy as needed.